Hidden-Shift Problem for Bent Functions

 GF([0, 1, 0, 1, 0, 0, 0, 0, 0, 1, 0, 0, 0, 0, 0, 0], order=2)

-And we got successfully the same shift.
+And we successfully received the same shift.

 assert "".join(str(i) for i in s) == expected_s